 - Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a different ASCO website.

 The next section in this guide is Coping with Treatment.
-It offers some guidance in how to cope with the physical, emotional, and social changes that DIG and its treatment can bring to a family.
+It offers some guidance on how to cope with the physical, emotional, social, and financial changes that DIG and its treatment can bring to a family.
 Use the menu to choose a different section to read in this guide.